 The Company derives substantially all of its revenue from subscriptions to its consumer aviation service, CLEAR Plus.
 The Company offers certain limited-time free trials, family pricing, and other beneficial pricing through several channels, including airline and credit card partnerships.
-Membership subscription revenue is presented net of taxes, refunds, credit card chargebacks, and estimated amounts due to a credit card partner.
+Membership subscription revenue is presented net of taxes, refunds, and credit card chargebacks.
 Membership subscription revenue is also reduced by the Company's funded portion of credit card benefits issued to Members through a partnership with a credit card company at the end of the contract period.
 The Company's funded portion varies based on total number of Members for the contract year.